Get 15% Off

 This nootropic also has anti-oxidative properties, which are thought to help immunoregulation.
 A normalized immune system has beneficial effects on most organs in our body.

 In addition, L-theanine may aid athletes in recovering faster after intensive workout sessions by modulating specific inflammation markers.
 Quick recovery is vital for better performance, so this improvement can be a great advantage for elite athletes.
+These physical benefits are why you’ll often find L-theanine in energy supplements, especially powder mixes for pre-workouts or morning wake-ups.

 This one’s a bit of a cherry-on-top benefit of including a nootropic tonic in your daily routine: If L-theanine drinks and supplements can help promote reduced anxiety, stress and depression, and all of these have significant effects on your mood, it would follow that L-theanine may aid in mood regulation and perceived mood levels.
 For example, results from one study suggested taking L-theanine could reduce headaches and mental fatigue while promoting better mood and alertness.